Justin-Arnold/Nucamp-Workshop-Assignment-Feedback/README.md

 3. Create a branch
     1. In your terminal run `git branch <your-name>`
     2. In your terminal run `checkout <your-name>`
-4. Replace the empty files in the project folder with your files that have your work
+4. add in your files that have your work
 5. Stage and Commit your changes
     1. In your terminal run `git add .`
     2. In your terminal run `git commit -m "<description>"`